PANKAJ7577/Gradient-Descent-Understanding/readme.md

 ## y-intercept(b) V/S epochs plot

 * Intially the intercept value is decreasing with iterations.
-* After some iterations the change in intercept value is almost negligible(when the cost function value is close to minima)
+* After some iterations the change in intercept value is almost negligible(when the cost function value is close to minima).
 ![4) b vs epochs](https://user-images.githubusercontent.com/37456341/158860330-b6a53045-e61a-454c-9189-2936f9f3ffd1.gif)

 ## Slope(m) V/S epochs plot

 * Intially the slope value is increasing with iterations.
-* After some iterations the change in slope is almost negligible(when the cost function value is close to minima)
+* After some iterations the change in slope is almost negligible(when the cost function value is close to minima).

 ![5) m vs epochs](https://user-images.githubusercontent.com/37456341/158860269-978b3988-bf44-4960-904f-5b283c130c8d.gif)